-- Do not use older, imported or handmade dishes.
-Some paints used on older dishes, imported dishes, and pottery contain lead. - Do not use medicines that have lead in them, like Azarcon, Greta, Pay-loo-ah, Ghasard, Bala Gobi, Kandu, Alkohl, or Kohl. - Feed your children food high in iron, calcium and vitamin C. These things make it harder for lead to be absorbed by your child's body.
-See the list below.
+- Do not use older, imported, or handmade dishes.
+Some paints used on older dishes, imported dishes, and pottery contain lead. - Do not use medicines that have lead in them, like Azarcon, Greta, Pay-loo-ah, Ghasard, Bala Gobi, Kandu, Alkohl, or Kohl. - Feed your children food high in iron, calcium, and vitamin C. These things make it harder for lead to be absorbed by your child's body.